 In terms of the proposed access itself, Traffic & Highway Services note that the visibility splays would exceed the minimum requirements as set out within the Traffic Engineering Guidelines for Guernsey.
 As submitted 16/07/19, the plans were however inaccurate and there were concerns, supported by photographic evidence accompanying the letters of representation, that vehicles exiting the site would cross over into the cycle path on the opposite side of the lane, resulting in road safety issues.
 A revised plan was received 05/08/19, amending the road width.
-The swept path analysis shown on the plan indicates only a marginal encroachment on to the cycle path from vehicles exiting the site from the far side of the access.
-It is noted that the analysis relates to a larger vehicle than the maximum sized vehicles associated with the proposed uses, and those vehicles would have a smaller turning circle, however the plans as submitted do not clearly demonstrate that the site or the cycle lane.
+The swept path analysis shown on the plan indicates only a marginal encroachment on to the cycle path from vehicles exiting the site, however the plan demonstrates that this can only be achieved if the vehicle exits the site from the far side of the access.
+It is noted that the analysis relates to a larger vehicle than the maximum sized vehicles associated with the proposed uses, and those vehicles would have a smaller turning circle, however the plans as submitted do not clearly demonstrate that the smaller vehicles could exit the site without impacting on either vehicles entering the site or the cycle lane.